 Stock Options.
 A grant of a stock option entitles a Participant to purchase from the Company a specified number of shares of the Common Stock at a specified price per share.
 Each stock option awarded under the Stock Incentive Plan shall be a "nonqualified stock option" for purposes of the Code unless the stock option and the grant thereof satisfies all of the requirements of section 422 of the Code and the Compensation Committee designates such stock option as an "incentive stock option."
 The option price per share (the "Option Price") for any stock option awarded shall not be less than the greater of par value or the fair market value of a share of Common Stock on the date the stock option is awarded.
 A stock option may be exercised, in whole or in part, by giving written notice to the chief executive officer of the Company (or his or her designee) prior to the date on which the stock option expires; provided, however, that a stock option may only be exercised with respect to whole shares of Common Stock.
-Such notice shall specify the number of shares of Common Stock to be purchased and shall be accompanied by payment of the Option Price for such shares in such form and manner as the Compensation Committee may from time to time approve.
+Such notice shall be accompanied by payment of the Option Price for such shares in such form and manner as the Compensation Committee may from time to time approve.
 No stock option may be exercisable for more than ten years from the date of grant.